dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

 1. Single service invocation call (`service A -> service B`)

-    Dapr generates the trace headers in service A and these trace headers are propagated from service A to service B. No further propogation is needed.
+    Dapr generates the trace headers in service A, which are then propagated from service A to service B. No further propagation is needed.

 2. Multiple sequential service invocation calls ( `service A -> service B -> service C`)